Glossary

 Salary sacrifice

-Personal before-tax salary contributions made from your salary before Pay As You Go (PAYG) tax is deducted.
+Personal before-tax salary contributions made from your salary before income tax is deducted.
 These amounts are classified by the Australian Taxation Office as employer payments and therefore reduce your annual salary for taxation purposes.
 Salary sacrifice contributions are credited to your Employer Account in Triple S or Select.

 An annual before-tax contribution cap applies to taxed funds and contributions made into an untaxed fund may impact you if you have superannuation with a taxed fund.